-Parent to produce certificate of child's incapacity on demand (Ind.
+Parent must produce certificate of child's incapacity on demand (Ind.
 Code 20-33-2-18)

-- Sec.
-18. (a) If a parent of a student does not send the student to school because of the student's illness or mental or physical incapacity, it is unlawful for the parent to fail or refuse to produce a certificate of the illness or incapacity for an attendance officer not later than six (6) days after the certificate is demanded. - (b) The certificate required under this section must be signed by: - (1) an Indiana physician; - (2) an individual holding a license to practice osteopathy or chiropractic in Indiana; or - (3) a Christian Science practitioner who resides in Indiana and is listed in the Christian Science Journal. - As added by P.L.1-2005, SEC.17.
+Sec.
+18. (a) If a parent of a student does not send the student to school because of the student's illness or mental or physical incapacity, it is unlawful for the parent to fail or refuse to produce a certificate of the illness or incapacity for an attendance officer not later than six (6) days after the certificate is demanded.

+- (b) The certificate required under this section must be signed by: - (1) an Indiana physician; - (2) an individual holding a license to practice osteopathy or chiropractic in Indiana; or - (3) a Christian Science practitioner who resides in Indiana and is listed in the Christian Science Journal.